NEZNAMY/TAB/.github/wiki/tab_bridge.md

 * Forwarding PlaceholderAPI support to the proxy
 * Allow detection if player is invisible to make their nametag invisible (compensation for 1.8.x client sided bug)
 * Allow detection if a player is disguised to disable collision to prevent endless push
-* Forwarding permission groups of players if no permission plugin is installed on BungeeCord
+* Forwarding permission groups of players if no permission plugin is installed on the proxy
 * Forwarding vanish status for compatibility with global playerlist / layout features
 * Forward player's world for %world% and per-world settings
-* Allow TAB's PlaceholderAPI expansion with TAB on BungeeCord
+* Allow TAB's PlaceholderAPI expansion with TAB on proxy
 * Forward player's gamemode for spectator fix feature to work

 # Compatibility